Esri/arcgis-maps-sdk-kotlin-samples/samples/display-map-from-mobile-map-package/README.md

 1. Create a `MobileMapPackage` specifying the path to the .mmpk file.
 2. Load the mobile map package with `mapPackage.load()`.
-3. After it successfully loads, get the map from the ".mmpk" and add it to the map view: `mapView.map = mapPackage.maps.first()`.
+3. After it successfully loads, get the map from the ".mmpk" and add it to the map view by setting `map = mapPackage.maps.first()`.

 ## Relevant API

 * MapView
 * MobileMapPackage
-*

 ## Additional information

 This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.